HVR88/Monochrome-Gaming-Logos/README.md

 Some of the designs are covered by original copyright and many of the designs are trademarked by their brand owners.
 These recreations are works of artistic expression  under a fair-use principle and provided as-is.
 Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.
 I take no responsibility for any issues that may arise from anyone else's use or misuse of these works.

+### File Names

+Files are named in lowercase with words separated by an underscore.
+In the case of consoles and computers, names start with the parent/producer company name, followed by the product/model name.
+Example: nintendo_gameboy_color.svg.
+Short-forms or nicknames are avoided, such as gbc.svg or coco.svg

 ### Requests

 Is there an important logo missing from the collection, do you have an idea for an alternate or have a special request?
 Let me know by opening a new issue.